desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 ## Analysis {#analysis_locks}

 Registries and registrars can set various types of locks for domain registrations, usually upon the registrant's request.
-An overview of standardized locks is given in {{Section 2.3 of ?RFC5731}}.
-Some registries may offer additional types of locks whose meaning and set/unset mechanisms are defined according to a proprietary policy.
+An overview of standardized locks using EPP, for example, is given in {{Section 2.3 of ?RFC5731}}.
+Some registries may offer additional (or other) types of locks whose meaning and set/unset mechanisms are defined according to a proprietary policy.

-While some locks clearly should have no impact on DS automation (such as clientDeleteProhibited / serverDeleteProhibited), other types of locks, in particular "update locks", may be recognized as having an impact on DS automation.
+While some locks clearly should have no impact on DS automation (such as EPP locks clientDeleteProhibited / serverDeleteProhibited), other types of locks, in particular "update locks", may be recognized as having an impact on DS automation.

 ### Registry vs. Registrar Lock

-When a serverUpdateProhibited lock ("registry lock") is in place, there exists an expectation that this lock renders all otherwise updateable registration data immutable.
+In EPP, when a serverUpdateProhibited lock ("registry lock") is in place, there exists an expectation that this lock renders all otherwise updateable registration data immutable.
 It seems logical to extend this lock to DS updates as well.

 The situation is different when a clientUpdateProhibited lock ("registrar lock") is in place.
 While protecting against various types of accidental or malicious change (such as unintended changes through the registrar's customer portal), this lock is much weaker than the registry lock, as its security model does not prevent the registrar's (nor the registry's) actions.
-This is because the clientUpdateProhibited lock can be removed by the registrar without an out-of-band interaction.
+This is because the clientUpdateProhibited EPP lock can be removed by the registrar without an out-of-band interaction.

 Under such a security model, no tangible security benefit is gained by preventing automated DS maintenance based on a clientUpdateProhibited lock alone, while preventing it would make maintenance needlessly difficult.
 It therefore seems reasonable not to suspend automation when such a lock is present.